spiral/docs/console/commands.md

 ```

 ## Helper Methods
-You can use set of helper methods available inside the `Spiral\Console\Command`.
+You can use a set of helper methods available inside the `Spiral\Console\Command`.
 Given examples are intended to be called in
-`perform` method.
+the `perform` method.

 To write into output: